yethihahtwe/aws-exam-oriented-notes/clf-c02/clf-c02-notes.md

 "AWS Cloud Adoption Framework" is incorrect.
 The AWS Cloud Adoption Framework is maintained by AWS Professional Services and is focused on helping organizations have a successful cloud adoption.

-Question 34  Security and Compliance Correct
+### Question 34  Security and Compliance

 For optimal security, when should a root user account be used within AWS?

 To use tools on the Billing Dashboard

-Incorrect
-To create initial admin accounts from the IAM console Correct
+To create initial admin accounts from the IAM console

 To approve S3 bucket creations
-Incorrect

 To provision new services
-Incorrect

-Explanation
+#### Explanation

 "To create initial admin accounts from the IAM console" is correct.
 The root account should be used to create other accounts for administrators to use and then should be highly protected and minimally used ongoing.